Taillan/AWS-3-Tier-App/README.md

 ## 2 - Create security groups module

-Security groups in AWS is the ressource who define Traffic rules.
-We have to create 2 differents
+Security groups in AWS define traffic rules.
+We need to create two different security groups:

 ### Front End SG module

-This will permit to allow ressource to use different protocol with port :
+This allows resources to use different protocols with the following ports:

 Input trafic  : 22,80,443
 Output trafic : All